-The number of employed persons in the Euro Area decreased 0.3 percent on quarter in the first three months of 2021, compared to a 0.4 percent growth in the previous period and in line with preliminary estimates.
-It is the first decrease in employment since the second quarter of 2020 as lockdowns and business closures were reimposed by many countries to fight the coronavirus pandemic.
-Among the bloc's largest economies, employment fell in Germany (-0.1 percent), France (-0.2 percent), the Netherlands (-0.7 percent) and Italy (-0.9 percent), but it rose in Spain (1 percent).
-Year-on-year, employment fell 1.8 percent, the same pace as in the previous period and compared to earlier estimates of a 2.1 percent decline. source: EUROSTAT
+The number of employed persons in the Euro Area rose by 0.7 percent on quarter in the three months to June of 2021, compared to a 0.2 percent drop in the previous period and slightly above a preliminary estimate of a 0.5 percent increase.
+Among the bloc's largest economies, employment went up in Germany (0.2 percent), France (0.5 percent), the Netherlands (1.2 percent) and Italy (1.7 percent), but it fell in Spain (-0.9 percent).
+Year-on-year, employment rose 1.8 percent, after decreasing 1.8 percent in the previous period and matching an earlier estimate. source: EUROSTAT

-Employment Change in Euro Area is expected to be 0.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Employment Change in Euro Area to stand at 0.60 in 12 months time.
+Employment Change in Euro Area is expected to be 0.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Euro Area Employment Change is projected to trend around 0.50 percent in 2022 and 0.20 percent in 2023, according to our econometric models.